jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

 ![Figure x: When you invoke a service from Liferay's JSON web services page, you can view the result of your service invocation as well as example code for invoking the service via JavaScript, curl, or URL.](../../images/jsonws-simple-example.png)

-This tutorial explains general techniques for working with JSON web services.
-For specific information about invoking Liferay's JSON web services via JavaScript, URL, or cURL, as well as examples, please see the appropriate
+This tutorial explains general techniques for working with JSON web services and includes details about invoking via URL.
+For specific information about invoking Liferay's JSON web services via JavaScript, URL, or cURL, as well as examples, please see the appropriate tutorial:
-tutorial:

 [Invoking JSON Web Services via JavaScript](develop/tutorials/-/knowledge_base/6-2/invoking-json-web-services-via-javascript)